foxglove/mcap/website/docs/guides/cpp/protobuf.md

 #### Load schema definitions

-We build a `DynamicMessageFactory`, using a `google::Protobuf::SimpleDescriptorDatabase` as the underlying descriptor database.
+We build a `DynamicMessageFactory`, using a `google::protobuf::SimpleDescriptorDatabase` as the underlying descriptor database.
 By constructing this ourselves and retaining a reference to the database, we can more easily load that database with definitions from the MCAP file.

 ```cpp
 gp::SimpleDescriptorDatabase protoDb;